 - You could probably take a pram if it was an all-terrain pram.
-We used our carrier instead.
+I used the carrier instead.

 - Make sure you take a picnic if heading there over lunchtime as there isn’t much at the castle and it does take longer than you think to explore the castle.

 - Remember there are no toilets at the castle so go to the car park toilets before heading out.

 - It can get pretty windy as it is very exposed, so make sure you have enough layers to keep you and the kids warm!

 Have you been to Dunstanburgh Castle before?
-Let us know in the comments below.
+Let me know in the comments below.

-Disclaimer: Reviews are our own opinion.
+Disclaimer: Reviews are my own opinion.
 We haven’t been paid in any way for writing this.